GDIAMEL/KARAMOJA_UGANDA_AGRICULTURAL_ANALYSIS/README.md

 3. Address disparities in crop production for higher yields.
 4. Encourage crop diversification that will enable income stabilization and reduce risks to be encountered by farmers.

-# **CONCLUSION**
-Based on the analysis of crop yield, area, and production data across different districts and sub-counties, it is evident that there are significant disparities in agricultural productivity within the region.
-Certain areas, such as KAABONG, show potential for increased yield with optimized resource allocation and improved farming practices.
-Conversely, regions with consistently low yields could benefit from adopting alternative crop types or investing in sustainable farming techniques.

-The analysis highlights the need for targeted interventions that account for regional differences in soil quality, climate, and available resources.
-Implementing data-driven decision-making tools and integrating additional datasets (e.g., weather and soil) will provide more accurate insights and improve agricultural productivity in the region.
-Future work could focus on predictive modeling to forecast crop yields under different scenarios and to inform policy and resource allocation decisions.

 # **FUTURE WORK AND DATA ENGINEERING**